deiu/solid-plume/README.md

 }
 ```

-Here is an explanation for each config parameter:
+Here is what each config parameter maeans:

 * `owner`: the URL (WebID) of the person who owns the blog
 * `title`: the title of the blog